cocos-creator/deprecated_docs-en/source/_posts/manual/start/new-project.md

 ---
 ###Next...
-- Read [Meet Editor](/manual/start/editor-overview/) to learn more about the IDE.
+- Read [Editor Overview](/manual/start/editor-overview/) to learn more about the IDE.